List of Homeland characters: Max Piotrowski

 Played by Maury Sterling, Max Piotrowski is Virgil's younger brother, who works with him on freelance security consulting operations.
 Max is reserved and socially awkward, but technically adept and competent at reconnaissance work.
 He and Virgil help Carrie throughout the Brody investigation, installing surveillance in the Brody family's home and monitoring his activities after he becomes a CIA asset.
 Carrie later enlists Max alongside Fara Sherazi to her task force in Islamabad to help her find Taliban leader Haissam Haqqani.
 During this time, Max forms a close bond and partnership with Fara, for whom he harbors romantic feelings, until Haqqani murders Fara during a Taliban raid on the U.S. embassy.
 Max spends the next two years in a deep depression, and claims to have developed a methamphetamine habit to cope with his grief.

 Max later moves to New York to help Carrie take care of Peter Quinn, who is recovering from a stroke.
 When Quinn uncovers a homegrown conspiracy against the President-elect, Max goes undercover in Brett O'Keefe's shadowy private company, which he learns is a troll farm whose services are being solicited by Dar Adal.
 Dar himself enlists Max's help in uncovering a plot to frame Quinn for the murder of the President-elect.
 After Keane's inauguration, Max continues aiding Carrie in Washington D.C., installing surveillance in Chief of Staff David Wellington's apartment, and assisting in the investigation of Simone Martin.
 Saul forcibly recruits Max into his Russia task force, where Max helps Carrie and Saul extract Simone from Moscow.
 Max and the rest of the group are personally thanked by President Keane for their efforts in thwarting the Russian conspiracy against the White House.

 About a year later, Max joins a military unit in Afghanistan, still seeking justice against Haqqani and the Taliban for Fara's death.
 When President Warner is killed in a helicopter crash, Max and the team are dispatched to the scene.
-Carrie has Max retrieve the flight recorder from the helicopter to ascertain the cause of the crash; Max succeeds, but the rest of his unit is killed by the Taliban, while he is captured a lone Taliban soldier who sells off the flight recorder.
+Carrie has Max retrieve the flight recorder from the helicopter to ascertain the cause of the crash; Max succeeds, but the rest of his unit is killed by the Taliban, while he is captured by a lone Taliban soldier who sells off the flight recorder.
 Carrie and Yevgeny Gromov track down Max, who gives Carrie the flight recorder's location before being escorted to another safehouse.
 At the second compound, Max is held prisoner by Haqqani's son Jalal, who threatens to execute Max unless Haqqani's death sentence is revoked.
 When Haqqani is executed, Jalal kills Max.
 While waiting for Max's body to be collected, Carrie breaks down in tears while expressing her guilt over taking Max for granted.